"Healing is fluid. Healing can not be held down to logic"...sterrell 12:01:21

 What is Transforming the Experience-Based Brain®?

-Transforming the Experience-Based Brain (TEB) is a "Trauma-Informed" modality.
+Transforming the Experience-Based Brain (TEB) is a "Trauma-Informed" modality that implements Regulation-Focused Approach to the repair and healing of Developmental Trauma.
 The modality is based on the idea that when there are ruptures during early platform development, they continue to disrupt a person's life.
 TEB incorporates presence, regulation, and relationship to repair these ruptures.

 Transforming the Experience-Based Brain (TEB) creates a Safe Haven where the client can begin to experience a sense of trust between themselves and the therapist.
 Even though these changes may be subtle, they hold powerful consequences for our client.